Teen idol: 2000s

-Raven-Symoné had already gained popularity as a child actor for her roles on The Cosby Show (1989–1992) and Hangin' with Mr. Cooper (1993–1997) along with appearing in the Dr. Dolittle films, but became a household name from being the titular character on the extremely popular and successful Disney Channel show That's So Raven (2003–2007) as well as being a part of The Cheetah Girls and the films (2003–2006).
-She also had a supporting role in The Princess Diaries 2: Royal Engagement (2004), a leading role in College Road Trip (2008) and voiceover roles in Kim Possible and Tinker Bell.
+Beginning with the careers of actresses and singers Hilary Duff and Raven-Symoné, the Walt Disney Company cultivated many Disney Channel favorites into becoming teen idols of the time.
+Mean Girls (2004), a well-known comedy written by Tina Fey, featured the performances of Rachel McAdams and Amanda Seyfried (in her first role).

-Miley Cyrus claimed her fame by playing a fictionalized version of herself on the television show Hannah Montana (2006–2011).
-Her 2009 singles "The Climb" and "Party in the U.S.A" were both mega hits.
+Miley Cyrus claimed her fame by playing a fictionalized version of herself on the television show Hannah Montana (2006–2011), a great commercial success, which led to profitable sales of albums and merchandise.
+Her 2009 singles "The Climb" and "Party in the U.S.A" were both mega crossover hits.
 However, as she began metamorphosizing into something more mature, her popularity fell as parents considered her new materials inappropriate for their children.
+During the 2020s, however, Hannah Montana was popular among girls of Generation Alpha, even though the show ended before they were even born.

-Selena Gomez made her debut by starring in the Disney situational comedy Wizards of Waverly Place (2007–2012) and released her first album Kiss & Tell in 2009.
+Selena Gomez had her breakthrough when starring in the Disney situational comedy Wizards of Waverly Place (2007–2012) and released her first album Kiss & Tell in 2009.
 She became an icon for adolescent girls and women, yet details of her personal life put her under public scrutiny.

-Demi Lovato made her Disney Channel debut in the musical film Camp Rock and released her first album, Don't Forget, in 2008, before starring in the series Sonny with a Chance (2009–2011).
+Demi Lovato made her Disney Channel debut in short show As the Bell Rings (2007-2008) and later in the musical film Camp Rock.
+She released her first album, Don't Forget, in 2008, before starring in the series Sonny with a Chance (2009–2011).
 She became an icon for teenagers by addressing issues related to mental health.

+After starring in the massively popular High School Musical film franchise, Zac Efron and Vanessa Hudgens entered the public consciousness.

 (From left to right) Taylor Swift, Justin Bieber, Selena Gomez, Demi Lovato and Ariana Grande became teen idols in the late 2000s.